Ernest F. Storandt

-Ernest F. Storandt was a member of the Wisconsin State Assembly.
+Ernest F. Storandt (July 2, 1882 – September 1, 1968) was an American politician who served as a member of the Wisconsin State Assembly.

 Biography

 Storandt was born on July 2, 1882, in Burr Oak, Wisconsin.
 There, he opened a general store.
 He later operated a department store and a bakery.
 He died on September 1, 1968.

 Political career

 Storandt was elected to the Assembly in 1944.
 Additionally, he was Postmaster of Burr Oak.
 He was a Republican.